 Science Inquiry Projects:

-All 7th and 8th graders are expected to submit a science or engineering project to me by the middle of April.
+All 7th and 8th graders are expected to submit a science or engineering project to me by the end of April.
 In addition to designing a line of inquiry and carrying out the project, students will need to complete a background research paper, a complete, detailed lab report, and present their findings to me and their classmates.
 (This is similar to a science fair project, only you’ll be making a presentation to the class instead of attending a fair.)
 Work on this very important project will begin in early October; you will received more detailed information at that time.